learn-co-curriculum/js-object-oriented-object-methods-readme/README.md

 ## Adding Methods to an Object

-Let's start by just adding one a method to one object, that represents bob.
+Let's start by just adding one method to one object, that represents bob.
 We begin with our existing code.

 ```js
 function User (name, email){